 - How often you run?

-- Are you training for race or event
+- Are you training for a race or event?

-Those are just a few questions you might encounter about your personal activity.
+Those are just a few questions you might encounter about your activity.

 After the employee is done proding you with questions, they’ll bring a few options that are best fits for you.
 They’ll have you try them on and run around in them.
 From there you will decide how you like the shoe.
 Do you prefer a soft shoe?
 Firm?
-Light weight or heavier?
+Lightweight or heavier like Asics gel?
+Do you prefer a lower heel to toe drop?
+On race day, do you like the energy return from a shoe with a carbon fibre plate?
 Only you can decide what feels right.

-Since I work in a speciality running store, I do believe getting fit for a pair of shoes is one of the best things you can do for yourself as a runner.
-There is no right or wrong answer for the best pair of running shoes, but there is a right or wrong answer for the best pair for you.
+Since I work in a specialty running store, I do believe getting fit for a pair of shoes is one of the best things you can do for yourself as a runner.
+There is no right or wrong answer for the best running shoes, but there is a right or wrong answer for the best pair for you.

 Other Posts You Might be Interested In:

 There Difference Between Runners and Non-Runners

 Why Running Shoe Reviews are (Mostly) Worthless

 Finally, have you subscribed to the LOLZletter?
 It’s a free newsletter that comes out each Monday.
 In the newsletter, I share running industry trends and things relevant to the sport.

 How did you find your perfect pair of running shoes?